resort-io/nyaa-watcher/README.md

 ```

 #### `history.json`
-Contains the list of information for each downloaded torrent.
+Contains a list of information for each downloaded torrent.
 Used to prevent duplicate downloads, **do not modify**.

 * `torrent_title` - Title of the torrent.